DominickSantaMaria/MyHostFrontEndApplication/README.md

 2. Updated links for buttons on navigation bar to inherit color so text isn't blue anymore + MyHost now is a button to home page.
 3. Added admin view table layout page, adjusted some formatting.
 Will plan to add customizable...grid.
 Work in progress and patience.

+12 Nov 2021
+1. Adding adminLayout html and style sheet for html page.
+Adding an incomplete layout html and plan to add more.
+Wanted to go ahead and add to project.

 Next Steps:
 1. Organize and develop created home screen (In Progress)
 2. Figure out how to make interactive pages for the table configurations / choose table in restaurant.